Banstead War Memorial.

 Six weeks after the Japanese surrender, 5 Operational Training Unit disbanded.
 Its remaining Liberators were sold as scrap in 1946.

-Cenotaph at Boundary Bay The Cenotaph pictured on the right is at Boundary Bay Airport, the former RCAF Station Boundary Bay, and sits right beside a large hangar, which is the sole remaining World War II building on the airport grounds.
+The Cenotaph pictured on the right is at Boundary Bay Airport, the former RCAF Station Boundary Bay, and is sited right beside a large hangar, which is the sole remaining World War II building on the airport grounds.
 Capt Jason White Regional Cadet Air Operations (Pacific) and his father-in-law constructed it with the assistance of local businesses.

 The Cenotaph was dedicated at a ceremony on May 7, 2005.
 Those in attendance included six Air Cadet squadrons and many veterans, including quite a few who had flown at RCAF Station Boundary Bay.
 The picture below shows the Honour guard reversing arms.